Sanju: India

 Sanju has a final worldwide gross of ₹586.85 crore.
 Advance bookings for the film began on 24 June.
 It was released across 4000 screens in India, and over 1300 screens overseas.

 The film opened to an occupancy of 85% in the domestic theatres.
 It collected ₹34.75 crore nett on its opening day at the domestic box office, which was the highest for all films released in India in 2018.
 The film became Hirani's highest opening ever surpassing ₹26.63 crore collected by PK in 2014.
 It recorded the highest second day collection ever for a Hindi film domestically.
 It collected over ₹46.71 crore nett on its third day, setting the record for the highest single day collecting ever for a Hindi film in India, surpassing Baahubali 2: The Conclusions dubbed Hindi nett, while also becoming the highest weekend earner of the year.
 The film entered the 100 crore club in nett domestically within its first three days of release.
 Despite it being a non-holiday and with reduced tickets, the film collected ₹25.35 crore nett on its first Monday.
 Within its first week of release, Sanju had entered the 200 crore club.
 It also became the highest first week grosser of 2018, the fourth highest week of all time and also became the first Hindi film to have a non-holiday release and yet still earn over 200 crores in its first week of running.
-Therefore, Sanju also became Kapoor's first film to earn over 200 crores.
+Therefore, Sanju also became Kapoor's first film to earn over 200 crore.

 In its second weekend, the film earned ₹12.50 crore on Friday, ₹21.50 crore on Saturday and ₹28 crore on Sunday.
 The film thus entered the 250 crore club within 10 days of release.
 The film also recorded the fourth highest second grossing week of all time, with approximately ₹90 crore.
 As of the end of its second week run, Sanju had grossed ₹500.43 crore globally.

 In its third weekend, the film entered the 300 crore club and became Kapoor's first film and the 7th film of all time to reach this milestone.
 The film also surpassed the domestic lifetime collections of the ₹302.15 crore earned by Padmaavat to become the highest grossing domestic nett collector of 2018 and the 9th highest-grossing Indian films of all time The film thus registered the highest third week collections of 2018 as well.
 By its third Tuesday, Sanjus domestic total reached ₹321.57 crore.
 The film therefore surpassed the lifetime domestic collections of ₹320.34 crore collected by Bajrangi Bhaijaan to become the fifth highest grossing Hindi film of all time.

 The film's fourth week total was approximately ₹10.48 crore and ₹337.28 crore overall.
 Sanju thus surpassed the lifetime domestic net collections of Tiger Zinda Hai and PK to become the third highest-grossing film (nett) of all time.